Ruby on Rails

 Active Job

-See our Active Job page for more information.
+See our Active Job page for more information on how our Active Job instrumentation works.

-By default AppSignal does not report errors that occur during the start/boot of your application.
+By default, AppSignal reports errors that occur in controller, Rake tasks and Active Job jobs.
+It does not report errors that occur when the application is booting, before the Rails initializers.
 To do get notified when these errors occur, adding the following to your config.ru file, around the line that requires the environment.rb file.

 # config.ru begin require ::File.expand_path("../config/environment", __FILE__) rescue Exception => error Appsignal.send_error(error) raise end